All Products

 Description

-The computing resources required to execute the tasks.
-You can use public resources, or Lingjun resources and general computing resources through resource quotas.
+The computing resources required to execute workflow node tasks.
+You can use public resources, or you can use Lingjun resources and general computing resources through resource quotas.

-• When updating the index for an image knowledge base, the number of nodes must be greater than 2.
+• When updating the index for an Image-type knowledge base, the number of nodes must be greater than 2.

-• For high-quality extraction of charts from complex PDFs, we recommend using GPU resources with a driver version of 550 or higher when updating the index.
-The system automatically calls a model for chart recognition or OCR for tasks that meet the resource type and driver version requirements.
+• To achieve high-quality extraction of charts from complex PDFs, we recommend using GPU resources with a driver version of 550 or higher when updating the index.
+The system automatically uses models for chart recognition or OCR for tasks that meet the resource type and driver version requirements.
 The images are stored in the chunk_images directory of the output path.
-When used in an application flow, images in the text are replaced with an HTML <img> tag, such as <img src="temporary_signed_URL">.
+When used in an Application Flow, images in the text are replaced with an HTML <img> tag, such as <img src="temporary-signed-url">.

 VPC configuration

-If you access the vector database or embedding service through an internal network, ensure that the selected VPC is the same as or connected to the VPCs of these services.
+If you access the vector database or Embedding service via an internal network, ensure that the selected Virtual Private Cloud (VPC) is the same as or can communicate with the VPCs of those services.

 Embedding configuration